Skip Navigation

 • Prepaid return bubble mailer

 The instructions are exceptionally clear.
-Before you do anything else, register your kit ID.
+Before you do anything else, the instructions state you should register your kit ID.
 (This is where having an account already set up comes in handy, but it’s not the end of the world if you need to make one at this point.)
-Adding your kit ID to your account is simple – there are multiple places on the account page itself to add it – and ensures that your results are linked to your account so you can access them.
+Adding your kit ID to your account is simple — there are multiple places on the account page itself to add it — and this ensures that your results are linked to your account so you can access them.

 Once your kit ID is attached to your account, you can take the cheek swab sample following Nebula Genomics’ in-depth instructions.
-This does ask for one-minute swabs (running the soft part of the swab in circles on the inside of your cheek for one minute) on each side, which can be a little uncomfortable because your mouth can dry out.
-Other than that, it’s an easy process that shouldn’t take longer than five minutes from start to finish.
+Collecting your sample requires a one-minute swab (rotating the soft part of the swab against the inside of your cheek for one minute) on the inside of each cheek, which can be a little uncomfortable because your mouth can dry out as the swab absorbs your saliva.
+Ultimately, our testers found sample collection to be quick and easy.

-Once you’re done, screw the cap onto the vial, drop it in the small biohazard bag, and put the biohazard bag into the prepaid return envelope.
-Nebula Genomics doesn’t provide tracking information while the package is on its way back, but once your sample has arrived in the lab, your account page will change.
-You’ll see a page stating that your sample has made it to the lab and that it’s currently undergoing testing.
-Testing and analyzing the sample takes up to 12 weeks to complete.
+Once you’re done collecting your sample, screw the cap onto the vial, drop it in the small biohazard bag, and put the biohazard bag into the prepaid return envelope.
+Nebula Genomics doesn’t provide tracking information while the package is on its way back, but once your sample arrives in the lab, your account page will change.

 Surveys

-While you wait for your results, Nebula Genomics offers 12 different surveys that you can do.
+While you wait for your results, Nebula Genomics offers 12 different surveys that you can complete in your profile.
 These ask for personal information and are entirely optional.
 There’s no punishment or information that you don’t get from your results should you not partake in the surveys.

 Surveys Interface

-Instead of getting more information through your results, Nebula Genomics has an interesting offer: you can earn 50 credits for every survey you take.
-If you earn 1,000 credits, Nebula Genomics gives you a free Basic kit for genomic analysis, worth $99.
-Of course, since there are only 12 surveys, this can only bring you to 600 credits total, so at this time you won’t be able to self-fund a genomic test through surveys.
-However, you can also invite friends and family to try Nebula Genomics with a referral link; everyone who orders a test through your link will net you another 100 credits, for up to five referrals or 500 credits.
+Instead of getting additional information through your results, Nebula Genomics has an interesting offer: you can earn 50 credits for every survey you take.
+If you earn 1,000 credits, Nebula Genomics gives you a free Standard kit for genomic analysis, worth $99.
+However, since there are only 12 surveys, this can only bring you to 600 credits total, — so you won’t be able to self-fund a genomic test through surveys at this time.
+To try and reach 1,000 credits, you can also invite friends and family to try Nebula Genomics with a referral link; everyone who orders a test through your link will net you another 100 credits, for up to five referrals or 500 credits.

-Nebula Genomics’ surveys ask for personal information to help them investigate links between genetic markers and lifestyle or phenotypic habits.
+Nebula Genomics’ surveys ask for personal information to help the company investigate links between genetic markers and various lifestyle or phenotypic habits.
 These surveys are about:

 • Basic information